 RemObjects Oxygene is our own state-of-the art programming language for the 21st century.
 Combining ideas from many origins along with original concepts unique to Oxygene, the language provides an unprecedented level of productivity.

 RemObjects C# is 100% C# — now available natively on the Java/Android and Cocoa platforms as well.
-Primarily destined for developers already familiar with C# on .NET, it allows you to expand your existing skills to iOS, Android and Mac development in a snap.
+Primarily designed for developers already familiar with C# on .NET, it allows you to expand your existing skills to iOS, Android and Mac development in a snap.

-Language Concepts explores specific ideas and technologies available in the languages in more depth.
+Concepts explores specific ideas and technologies available in the languages in more depth.
 Many of these apply to all languages, while some are specific to more advanced features only available in our own Oxygene language.

-There's a range of Tutorials on various topics, from getting to learn the language(s) to diving into creating your first app for a given platform.
+There are a range of Tutorials on various topics, from getting to learn the language(s) to diving into creating your first app for a given platform.
 We'll be adding more of these over time.

 Outside of this documentation site, we think you will find these links useful: